When did cavalry get started?

 In the Middle Ages, after the fall of Rome, foot soldiers weren’t so well trained anymore, and horsemen became more useful.
 The invention of stirrups and better saddles also helped make cavalry more useful.
 By the Early Middle Ages, Indian armies were also using cavalry.
 The Mongols used cavalry soldiers – including women – to conquer Asia and Eastern Europe.

 Even beyond the borders of the Mongol Empire, medieval European wars also used cavalry.
 But when well-trained English foot archers defeated the French cavalry in the Hundred Years’ War, European rulers gradually turned back to foot soldiers again.
-By the time Paolo Ucello painted his cavalry paintings about 1400 AD, foot soldiers were already more important than the cavalry.
+By the time Paolo Ucello painted his cavalry paintings about 1400 AD, foot soldiers and cannon were already more important than the cavalry.